tanersener/mobile-ffmpeg/README.md

 - speex
 - wavpack

-Supported libraries and their dependencies are explained in the [Supported Libraries](https://github.com/tanersener/mobile-ffmpeg/wiki/Supported-Libraries) page.
+External libraries and their dependencies are explained in the [External Libraries](https://github.com/tanersener/mobile-ffmpeg/wiki/External-Libraries) page.
+### 4. Using
+\* You can use prebuilt library binaries from the following locations
+### 4.1 Android
+### 4.2 IOS

-### Prerequisites
+### 5. Building
+- pkg-config required by freetype and ffmpeg

 - gcc required by freetype
 - cmake v3.9.x or later required by libwebp
 - gperf required by fontconfig
 - yasm required for libvpx
-- pkg-config required by freetype and ffmpeg
-- export PATH=${PATH}:/usr/local/opt/gettext/bin by gnutls
-- libtool for gnutls on macOS
-- curl, lipo for IOS

-#### Android
+#### 4.1 Android

 Android NDK and gradle is required to build Android platform

-#### IOS
+#### 4.2 IOS

 XCode is required to build IOS platform.
 Command Line Tools, go to https://developer.apple.com/download/more/ MacOS

 autoconf automake libtool

-### Usage
+- export PATH=${PATH}:/usr/local/opt/gettext/bin by gnutls
+- curl, lipo for IOS

-Use `android.sh` to build FFmpeg for Android.
+\* Use `android.sh` to build FFmpeg for Android.
 Visit [android.sh](https://github.com/tanersener/mobile-ffmpeg/wiki/android.sh) page for all build options.

+### 6. API

+\* MobileFFmpeg API defines

-### Known Issues
+### 7. Known Issues

-### TODO

-Add sample image copyright info to WiKi
+- On very few occasions, top level build scripts fail to build one of the external libraries randomly.
+When the details are analyzed it is seen that compilation fails due to not-existing cpu specific instructions.
+Somehow cleaning the previous architecture build fails and this breaks the new compilation for that library.
+When the top level script is run again the error disappears.
+It wasn't possible to find the exact cause of this issue since it happens rarely and disappears on the next run.

-### LICENSE
+### 8. License

-Files provided by this project are licensed under the LGPL v3.0.
+This project is licensed under the LGPL v3.0.

-Source code of external libraries, FFmpeg and other supported libraries, is included with their individual licenses.
+Source code of FFmpeg and external libraries is included in compliance with their individual licenses.

+Digital assets used in test applications are published in the public domain.

-Visit [License](https://github.com/tanersener/mobile-ffmpeg/wiki/License) page for the details.
+Please visit [License](https://github.com/tanersener/mobile-ffmpeg/wiki/License) page for the details.

-### CONTRIBUTING
+### 9. Contributing

-Feel free to submit issues or pull requests.
+This project is stable but far from complete.
+If you have any recommendations or ideas to improve it, please feel free to submit issues or pull requests.
+Any help is appreciated.

-### See Also
+### 10 See Also

 - [FFmpeg License and Legal Considerations](https://ffmpeg.org/legal.html)

+**PS**: Asterisk (*) denotes ongoing work